 Second place in this category went to PlingStore with 14%.

 Best publication or offline resource

-And the winner, with 34% of the vote, is Archive magazine from Abbey Press.
-Although its publishing schedule has become a little sporadic, each new issue of the magazine continues to be a fulfilling read.
+And the winner, with 44% of the vote, is Archive magazine, which although suffering from a greatly reduced publishing schedule continues to be an engaging read.

 Best foreign language resource

 The nominations in this category were Arcsite.de, the Big Ben Club website, RISC OS FR, and Steffen Huber’s blog.

 And the winner, with 57% of the vote, was RISC OS FR, a popular website run by David Feugey, which is mostly written in French, but also has English, Spanish, and German pages.

 With 22%, second place in this category goes to Arcsite.de.